 Slieve Glah Gold Targets

-This series of gold targets, four in number, were discovered by the Company at Slieve Glah in County Cavan, following a detailed soil sampling programme.
-They lie approximately 20 miles to the southwest of the Clontibret Gold target.
+This series of gold targets, five in number, were discovered at Slieve Glah in County Cavan, following a detailed soil sampling programme.
+They lie approximately 30km (20 mile) to the southwest of the Clontibret Gold target.
 These gold targets each extend to 3 km in length and appear to be associated with a major geological structure; the Orlock Bridge Fault.

 The targets occur as a series of right angle zones adjacent to the Orlock Bridge Fault.
 This is a major sinistral fault believed to be an influencing factor on mineralisation in the region.
 In the Slieve Glah area the Orlock Bridge Fault undergoes a marked swing from its normal northeast - southwest strike, producing a dilatational zone allowing greater permeation and circulation of mineralising fluids, which also may assist in concentration of mineralisation and thus can be associated with substantial accumulations of minerals.